Brett-Tanner/Journal/2024/Jul_24.md

 ### LMS

-- [] Next/prev day buttons don't target the frame
-- [] Language toggle gives you a white screen on lessons, just remove it?
-- [] Now that SSS is basically the same, really feel like I could just use the same partial for all lesson turboframes with some helpers
-- [] Add pictures page to DailyActivity plans
-  - [] Add the has many and form fields/controller stuff
-  - [] Add to list of attributes on model
 - [] Create Exercise template
+  - [] Add header section & image
+  - [] Add language goals
+    - [] Extract language goals to component from DailyActivity
+  - [] Add body text
+  - [] Add body images
+    - [] Add to model
-  - [] Refactor the code for PDF templates to be more reusable across different types
+    - [] Add to form
-- [] Add a category resource for evening class, resource types are conversation cards and actvities
-- [] Possible issue with bandwidth calc being too big?
+  - [] Verify system & model specs pass
 - [] Writers can't propose changes to at least lesson 354, form just resets with no errors
   - Can propose changes to some others though
-- [] Add reviews to lessons
-  - [] Need stars and text
-  - [] Text pops up after star rating given
-  - [] on the teacher_lesson modal
-  - [] Button on the lesson page to mark all reviews acted on, they won't count to the current score
-    - Maybe show the score for active reviews and all?
-And have an index with all of them
 - [] Fonts might look weird cos I'm just making them bold, not using the actual bold version
   - A guy on the Syntax podcast mentioned this mattered
-- [] Add a way to upload lessons from a CSV
-- Automatically:
-  - [] Create default teacher and class when new schools create
-  - [] Add uploaded students to their school's default class
 - [] Add a UI for viewing/rolling back to previous versions of students
   - [] Remove limit on versions of students stored
 - [] Might need to reverse the lesson form/fields relationship at some point, partial locals are an issue
   - Noticed this on phonics class, with the associated phonics resources
-- [] Provide a list of kids who could move up for each test
 - [] Delete the 'LessonUses' controller and move it to CourseLessons#index, since that's what it really is
   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily
 - [] When updating upload progress, decrement failures if sum of all > total
-- [] Refactor the PDF generation
-  - The endless 'draw\_\_\_\_' methods seem like they could be extracted
-  - Probably different versions for plaintext, lists and links
-- [] Add a 'quit_chance' enum to students, next to the comments section
-  - Revisit after SS meeting to decide what the enum values will be
-- [] Add filtering by date to Lesson search
-- [] Add filtering by unattached to lesson search
 - Implement notifications
   - From listening to podcasts these can often be different types with STI, if we even need that much complexity
+  - I think I want to just store them as JSONB on the User record, delete them once seen if they exceed a certain number
+  - [] Manually send notifications to subsets of people
   - [] When lessons haven't been updated in 2 years
   - [] When there are new (relevant) support messages

+#### Jayson Stuff

+- [] Add event lessons
+  - [] They're gonna need an attached image to display
+  - [] Use the cards for teacher lessons as a template, same basic layout too
+  - Can probably be handled by same controller?
+  - [] Style to match Alex's mockup
+- [] Implement the lesson calendar
+  - Probably its own controller
+  - [] Needs a link on the teacher nav, using the calendar svg
+  - [] Style to match Alex's mockup
+- [] Add announcements
+  - [] Will need a message, validity period, maybe a link
+  - [] Shown conditionally based on User attributes, preferably only attributes w/out joins
+- [] Provide a summary of kid's test results per test, like the input view but minimal, maybe sorted by the level they moved to and just showing name/prev level/score
+- [] Add a category resource for evening class, resource types are conversation cards and actvities
+- Automatically (for kidsUP):
+  - [] Create default teacher and class when new schools create
+  - [] Add uploaded students to their school's default class
-  - [] Manually send notifications to subsets of people
+- [] Add reviews to lessons
+  - [] Need stars and text
+  - [] Text pops up after star rating given
+  - [] on the teacher_lesson modal
+  - [] Button on the lesson page to mark all reviews acted on, they won't count to the current score
+    - Maybe show the score for active reviews and all?
+And have an index with all of them

 ### Event Site